svargasperez/RPiClusterGuide/README.md

 >
 > For questions, please contact Dr. Vargas-Pérez via [e-mail](mailto:sandino.vargasperez@kzoo.edu).

 The guide was designed to build a cluster using 4 Raspberry Pi (RPi) computers, but it can be used to build a cluster of any size.
 The step-by-step instructions will detail how to assemble hardware, configure software, and the setup needed to have a fully functioning RPi cluster.
-Raspberry Pi 3 B+s were used for this project, although with a few tweaks, any modern RPi should work.
+The **Raspberry Pi 3 B+** model was used for this project, although with a few tweaks, any modern RPi should work.

 # Hardware Setup and Assembly